prayanshus/Realtime_ASL_RasPi/README.md

 - **Sentence construction:** Combine sequential sign detections into grammatically correct English sentences using a lightweight language model.
 - **Wearable form factor:** Migrate to a smaller SBC or custom PCB with a head-mounted or chest-mounted camera.
 - **Continuous learning:** Allow users to add custom signs via few-shot on-device fine-tuning.
-- **Transformer architecture:** Explore lightweight temporal transformer architectures as an alternative to LSTM.

 ---